machalen/ML_complex_diseases/README.md

 inLab=/FullPath/labels.txt
 #Full path to the results directory.
 outDir=/FullPath/ToResults/Name
-#Name of the disease condition in inputLabels.
+#Name of the disease condition in the input Labels.
 PatCond=MS
-#Fold from the outer loop of the nested cross-validation used in the job (0 to 4).
+#Fold from the outer loop of the nested CV used in the job (0 to 4).
 manualFold=0

 #Run the code for LR
 python ./Python_scripts/LR/1_LR_With_nestedCV.py -m "$inMtrx" -l "$inLab" -o "$outDir" -c "$PatCond" -f "$manualFold"
 ```
-&nbsp;
 &nbsp;

 For the CNN, the command is as follows: